Subprime Auto Loans

-- Increase your credit limit – People that have credit cards and are carrying balances that are close to their credit limit have run out of available credit.
+- Increase your credit limit – People that have credit cards and are carrying balances that are close to their credit limit have run out of usable credit.
 This is reflected in their credit score.
-In this case, you can call your creditors and ask to have your credit limit extended.
-As your credit line is increased, you will have a larger credit limit, and your credit score will automatically increase.
-This is one of the easiest and fastest ways to improve your credit score.
+In this case you can call your creditors and ask to have your credit limit extended.
+As your credit line is increased, you will have a larger credit limit and your credit score will automatically increase.
+This is one of the easiest and fastest ways to increase your credit score.

 - Pay off charged off accounts – The most common reason for having a credit score in the high 500s is an account that didn’t get paid.
 Usually, this is an old medical bill or credit card that got sent to a collection agency when you forgot to pay the bill.
 A charge-off is sold to a bill collector who pays pennies for the amount you owe.
 The difference between what they paid and what you owe is their profit, but it also means that you can negotiate with a bill collector to get the bill reduced.
 By agreeing to pay off the balance, the bill collector makes a profit and is usually willing to take the wrong information off your credit report.
 Of course, make sure you get this agreement in writing before you pay off any old bills.